 1984: Sinclair QL

-As successful as they were, the ZX-81 and ZX Spectrum were seen as toys rather than serious computers, so Sinclair set out to change that with the QL.
-Though £399 was pricey at the time, the QL still packed in features, including colour graphics, full-size keyboard and two ‘micro-drive’ storage devices.
+As successful as they were, Sinclair's ZX81 and ZX Spectrum home computers were seen as toys rather than serious computers, so the company set out to change that with the QL.
+Though £399 was pricey at the time, the QL still packed in features including colour graphics, full-size keyboard and two ‘micro-drive’ storage devices.
 Best of all, the QL was the first home computer to offer multi-tasking, which made its bundled productivity software all the more useful.
 Bugs and hardware faults put paid to its potential, though, and the burgeoning IBM PC soon vanquished it.

 1985: Amstrad PCW

 Dedicated word processors were popular for a spell in the 1980s, since they were much cheaper than PCs and offer many of the same features.
 Sold for £399, the Amstrad PCW aped the PC’s design, but ran an old operating system called CP/M and used a 3-inch floppy drive was a little out of step with the storage technology of the time.
 Even so, that didn’t stop the PCW pricing hugely popular with writers of all kinds.

 The Commodore Amiga is fondly remembered by many thanks to the huge impact it had on the world of multimedia.
 The Amiga’s clever custom-designed chips were capable of astonishing graphical and audio feats, which made it an affordable option for playing arcade-quality computer games, rendering 3D animations, editing digital video and music sequencing.
 Financial problems eventually led to the demise of Commodore, but the Amiga’s custom chips arguably paved the way for the graphics and sound cards that made the PC so versatile.

 1987: Acorn Archimedes